Looking to live longer, healthier?

 Coach Vermeil with Barbara Bigford and SAVVY Main Line’s Caroline Mangan O’Halloran (right) at a recent Taste of the Main Line.
 Caroline will lead the Q-and-A with Coach Vermeil at the Surrey fundraiser.

-At age 88, Vermeil remains enviably spry, sharp and spirited.
+At age 88, Coach Vermeil remains enviably spry, sharp and spirited.
 He still lives in Chester County and is the hands-on owner of award-winning Vermeil Wines in his native Napa Valley.

-“Aging Like a Fine Wine” attendees will each receive a complimentary pour of the coach’s wine and enjoy a healthy lunch.
 Before Coach takes the stage, an expert panel will share the latest recommendations and most innovative strategies for extending our “healthspans” in body, brain and spirit.
-Guests will be able to test drive some of those cool interventions at sponsors’ pre- and post-lunch mini-wellness fair in the ballroom’s atrium.

 SAVVY Main Line’s Caroline O’Halloran will moderate the panel discussion and host the fireside chat with Coach Vermeil.